kununu/go-github/README.md

 # go-github

-With the migration of GitHub to New Work's Single Sign-On (SSO), the GitHub user that was being used in our tools (like Jenkins) was not beeing added as a new LDAP user.
+With the migration of our GitHub organisation to Single Sign-On (SSO), the GitHub user that was being used in our tools (like Jenkins) was not beeing added as a new LDAP user.
 With this in mind, we had the need to have a way of authenticating using [GitHub Apps](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/about-apps).